 With a median pay of nearly $50,000, this career choice is both lucrative and fun.
-Amanda works as event planner.
+Amanda works as an part time event planner.
 Like many others, she had the skills but felt she needed direction.
 She also needed more clients.

 After enrolling in a course, she added new clients within a few months.
 With income building and confidence in her future, Amanda was able to quit her job and focus on her business.

 Dating back to 2004, Event Planning Blueprint has become a leader in the industry and offers online event planner certification.
 Learn the ropes and as your business grows, use Event Planning Blueprint to take your business to the next level.

 4. Selling on Amazon

 Did you know that more than half of all Amazon sales aren’t sold by Amazon?
 Selling on Amazon is big business and gives even small sellers a trusted platform with massive reach.